It's possible to reach herd immunity, then lose it. Repeatedly. Here's what you can do to help prevent that from happening - KVIA

 “I really think it depends a lot on how well we do at convincing people to get vaccinated and how well we do at getting vaccines out to kids once they’re approved.”

-The fate of Covid-19 may range from coming back every year to being completely snuffed out.
+The fate of Covid-19 could range from coming back every year to being completely snuffed out.
 And the route it takes is largely in our power right now, Rodriguez said.

 “Every day, every second, how long this is going to last is absolutely in all of our controls — whether we’re young or old or healthy or feeble.”